malda-protocol/malda-lending/docs/src/src/interfaces/IOperator.sol/interface.IOperator.md

 ### minBorrowSize

 Supply caps enforced by supplyAllowed for each mToken address.

-Defaults to zero which corresponds to unlimited supplying.
+Defaults to zero which corresponds to unlimited borrowing.

 ```solidity